 We are pleased to offer Anchorage School District students access to the District computer network for internet access.
-To obtain internet access, all students must obtain parental permission and must sign and return an internet User Agreement form to the school office annually.
+To obtain internet access,

 Access: While the district's intent is to make internet access available to further educational goals and objectives, students may find ways to access other materials as well.
 Families should be aware that some material accessible via the internet might contain items that are illegal, defamatory, inaccurate or potentially offensive.
 We believe that the benefits to students from access to the internet, in the form of information resources and opportunities for collaboration, exceed any disadvantages.
 Ultimately, parents and guardians of minors are responsible for setting and conveying the standards that their children should follow when using media and information sources.
 To that end, the Anchorage School District will support and respect each family's right to decide whether or not to apply for access.